 Definition & Facts for Constipation

-Constipation is a condition in which you typically have:
+Constipation is a condition in which you may have

 - fewer than three bowel movements a week